Data Centre Security: Do You Need A HVM Fence?

 All data is a valuable asset, however, it is fair to say that the storage of government or military data, or that of blue-chip companies will be more attractive to potential criminals and should be treated as such.

-The designers and security advisors for each data hall should look at potential risks and threat, whether from vandalism or targeted intrusion.
+The designers and security advisors for each data hall should look at potential risks and threats, whether from vandalism or targeted intrusion.

 In many instances, the perceived threat level will be low, but using tested and approved security systems will offer a greater degree of confidence to the clients, which is in itself one of the most important factors to consider.